Small business tax guide

 - DIY.
 This may be more suitable for sole traders or for those who won't be claiming a lot of deductions or offsets.
 DIY accounting software makes this a lot easier and simpler than it used to be.

 - Use a tax agent or accountant.
 This costs money but there can be a number of benefits.
 If you have a lot of potential offsets or deductions, it could be value for money.
 The accountant can help you address any tax concerns you may have or find tax breaks or offsets you might not have been aware of.
+You can use platforms like Localsearch to find an accountant near you.

 How to claim GST credits on your BAS